-B. Iowa's Certificate-of-Need Requirement Is Applied Unequally.
+B. Iowa's Certificate-of-Need Requirement Is Unequally Applied.

-- 145. Despite the broad scope, large cost, and heavy burden of Iowa's certificate-of-need requirement, Iowa does not apply the requirement evenhandedly. - 146.
-Already established facilities may spend up to \$1.5 million to build new medical facilities in the same county, including outpatient surgery centers, without requiring a new certificate of need.
-See Iowa Code §§ 135.61(18)(c), 135.63(1); Iowa Admin.
-Code § 641-202.1(135). - 147.
-Existing medical providers may, without obtaining certificates of need, construct new facilities that are exactly the same as physician plaintiffs' proposed surgery centers except that the new facilities are owned by entities who already have certificates of need. - 148.
-There is no limitation on the number of new facilities that already existing providers can construct in the same county.
-So long as they spend less than \$1.5 million per year, providers who already have certificates of need can build an unlimited number of outpatient surgery centers.

-- 149. Indeed, in July 2017, Mercy Medical Center opened the Hiawatha Medical Park-a three-story, 80,000-square-foot medical building, just four miles from Plaintiff Fox Eye Surgery's currently unused center.
-Mercy Medical Center will be leasing the second and third floors of this building to an outpatient surgery center and eye clinic. - 150.
-At the Health Facilities Council's February 25, 2016, meeting, the Council determined that Mercy's proposed outpatient surgery center did not require a certificate of need under an exemption for expansions of existing facilities requiring less than \$1.5 million in expenditures. - 151.
-Once a provider has a certificate of need for its facility, it can then sell its facility and accompanying certificate of need to another provider, provided the services offered remain unchanged during the transfer of ownership.
-See Iowa Code § 135.63(2)(o). - 152.
-Under Iowa's certificate-of-need scheme, physician plaintiffs could buy their proposed facilities from already existing providers who have certificates of need for the facilities and then begin operating those facilities as soon as possible.
-It is only because physician plaintiffs do not already have certificates of need, like their competitors do, that they cannot begin operating their proposed facilities. - 153.
+- 134. Despite the broad scope, large cost, and heavy burden of Iowa's certificate-of-need requirement, Iowa does not apply the requirement evenhandedly. - 135.
+Already-established facilities may spend up to \$1.5 million to extend their current medical services without requiring a new certificate of need.
+See Iowa Code §§ 135.61(18)(c), 135.63(1). - 136.
+An extension of services may involve opening up an entirely new facility.
+Such new facilities could effectively be the same as plaintiff-physicians' proposed surgery centers except that the new facilities are owned by entities already offering medical services. - 137.
+Indeed, in August 2016, ground was broken for the construction of Hiawatha Medical Park-a three-story, 80,000-square-foot medical building, just four miles from Plaintiff Fox Eye Surgery's currently unused center.
+Mercy Medical Center will be leasing the third floor of this building for a multi-specialty outpatient surgery center and an eye clinic.
+Upon information and belief, construction is expected to be complete in July 2017. - 138.
+At the Health Facilities Council's February 25, 2016, meeting, the Council determined that Mercy's proposed outpatient surgery center did not require a certificate of need under an exemption for expansions of existing facilities requiring less than \$1.5 million in expenditures. - 139.
 Furthermore, the Department has discretion to waive certain requirements, like the letter-of-intent requirement and its 30-day waiting period.
 Iowa Code § 135.67.

 - IV.
-PLAINTIFFS DR. BIRCHANSKY AND FOX EYE SURGERY HAVE FIRST-HAND EXPERIENCE WITH HOW IOWA'S CERTIFICATE-OF-NEED SCHEME INHERENTLY ALLOWS EXISTING BUSINESSES TO BLOCK NEW COMPETITION. - 154.
+PLAINTIFFS DR. BIRCHANKSY AND FOX EYE SURGERY HAVE FIRST-HAND EXPERIENCE WITH HOW IOWA'S CERTIFICATE-OF-NEED SCHEME INHERENTLY ALLOWS EXISTING BUSINESSES TO BLOCK NEW COMPETITION. - 140.
 Plaintiffs Dr. Birchansky and Fox Eye Surgery have directly experienced how prohibitively expensive, time-consuming, and fruitless the certificate-of-need process is.
-They are thus challenging having to apply for a certificate of need in the first place, not the outcome of any particular application. - 155.
-For the past 20 years, Dr. Birchansky has been trying to establish an outpatient surgery center to perform eye surgeries in a facility adjacent to his current ophthalmological offices. - 156.
-Dr. Birchansky has submitted five certificate-of-need applications, four of which were denied.
-The fifth was granted on August 24, 2017, and it is subject to appeal by "affected persons," including Dr. Birchansky's competitors. - 157.
-At each and every step, the two area hospitals-Mercy Medical Center and St. Luke's-have opposed Dr. Birchansky's efforts, even intervening in the actions concerning whether his cataract surgeries qualified under the statute's in-office exemption. - 158.
-After first being denied a certificate of need in 1996, Dr. Birchansky shared his blueprints for the proposed outpatient surgery center with St. Luke's to partner with it to create a surgery center next to his office location. - 159.
-Because the surgery center would operate as an off-campus department of the hospital that already offered the service (and therefore would be considered an extension of St. Luke's hospital that fell below the \$1.5 million threshold for capital expenditures) no certificate of need was required.
-See Iowa Code § 135.61(18)(c). - 160.
-Under the terms of the partnership agreement, St. Luke's rented the facility from

-Dr. Birchansky for five years with an option to renew.
+They are thus challenging having to apply for a certificate of need in the first place, not the outcome of any particular application. - 141.
+For the past 20 years, Dr. Birchansky has been trying to establish an outpatient surgery center to perform eye surgeries in a facility adjacent to his current ophthalmological offices. - 142.
+Dr. Birchansky has submitted four certificate-of-need applications, all of which were denied.
+His fifth application is pending. - 143.
+At each and every step, the two area hospitals-Mercy Medical Center and St. Luke's-have opposed his efforts, even intervening in the actions concerning whether his cataract surgeries qualified under the statute's in-office exemption. - 144.
+After first being denied a certificate of need in 1996, Dr. Birchansky shared his blueprints for the proposed outpatient surgery center with St. Luke's to partner with it to create a surgery center next to his office location. - 145.
+Because the surgery center would operate as an off-campus department of the hospital that already offered the service, and therefore would be considered an extension of St. Luke's hospital that fell below the \$1.5 million threshold for capital expenditures, no certificate of need was required.
+See Iowa Code § 135.61(18)(c). - 146.
+Under the terms of the partnership agreement, St. Luke's rented the facility from Dr. Birchansky for five years with an option to renew.